ppy/osu-wiki/wiki/Glossary/en.md

 ### QAT

-QAT, meaning Quality Assurance Team, members are the ones responsible for ensuring that beatmaps will remain playable and enjoyable.
+QAT, meaning _Quality Assurance Team_, members are the ones responsible for ensuring that beatmaps will remain playable and enjoyable.

+To view the list of current QAT memebers, see [QAT](wiki/People/Quality_Assurance_Team).

 ## R